-Operations employees shall be reimbursed by the Town for safety footwear meeting the necessary standards in an amount of one hundred and fifty (\$150.00) dollars per year.
+Operations employees shall be reimbursed by the Town for outerwear and safety footwear meeting the necessary standards in an amount of two hundred and fifty (\$250.00) dollars per year.

-Operations employees shall be reimbursed by the Town for outerwear in an amount of one hundred (\$100.00) dollars per year.
+Delete- Operations employees shall be reimbursed by the Town for outerwear in an amount of one hundred (\$100.00) dollars per year.